SigVM/SigSolid/docs/brand-guide.rst

 Please do not:

-- Change the ratio of the logo (don't stretch it or cut it).
+- Change the ratio of the logo (do not stretch it or cut it).

 - Change the colors of the logo, unless it is absolutely necessary.